Strange metal in the doped Hubbard model via percolation: Approximations

-We can make use of the fact that the system is near the percolation threshold to make further approximations.
-As noted in \cref{sec:percolation} the critical properties of the percolation transition are controlled by large clusters with sizes above some $s_0\gg1$, corresponding to a linear dimension $R_0\gg a$.
-This provides a natural sense in which we can make an infrared approximation of this system, neglecting short length scales: we keep only $s>s_0\gg1$, corresponding to length scales $R>R_0\gg a$.
-This restriction preserves the critical properties of the clusters, and it is reasonable to expect that it will also preserve whatever critical properties the electronic system inherits from the percolation transition.
+As noted in \cref{sec:percolation} the critical properties of the percolation transition manifest in the scaling behavior of large clusters, those with sizes above some $s_0\gg1$, corresponding to a linear size larger than $R_0\gg a$.
+Therefore, considering only the physics of the system on large length scales--an infrared or continuum approximation--is equivalent to focusing on large clusters, and so preserves the critical properties of large clusters while also allowing for further simplification.

-We now start with the resulting effects of this approximation on the quantities introduced to label clusters.
-First, we replace sums over all discrete sizes $s$ with integrals restricted to the range $s\in[s_0,s_\xi]$.
-Second, the spacing between the possible center of mass locations for large clusters is very small compared to $R$ and even compared to the lattice scale, $\var x = \var y = a/s \ll a \ll R$, so we approximate sums over these positions as integrals over the 2d continuum,
+Consider the effects of this approximation on the quantities introduced to label clusters.
+First, sums over all discrete sizes $s$ can be replaced with integrals.
+This approximation works very well for large clusters, as is most easily seen by changing from integer-valued $s$ to real-valued $R \propto s^{1/d_f}$.
+Second, the number of possible cluster shapes $N_\lambda(s)$ is incredibly large for large $s$, so anticipating that we will drop terms suppressed by inverse powers of this number, we replace $N_\lambda(s)$ with a uniform large $N_\lambda$ for all $s$ to simplify intervening calculation.
+Finally, the spacing between the possible center-of-mass locations is $a/s$, so for large clusters the allowed values of $\mathbf{r}$ may be well-approximated as a continuum.
+It is simplest to implement this continuum approximation after transforming to reciprocal space---long wavelengths $R \gg a/s$ correspond to small momenta $ka/s \ll 1$, allowing straightforward expansions.

-With this approximation all positions become indistinguishable, and quantities that depend on cluster positions lose that dependence, such as internal spectra and interaction matrix elements.
-Third, the number of possible cluster shapes $N_{\lambda}(s)$ is incredibly large for $s\geq s_0$, so anticipating an eventual infinite limit to remove terms $\sim 1/N_\lambda$, we replace it with a uniform large $N_\lambda$ for all $s$ to simplify intervening calculation.

-In the large $s$ limit, we can also make approximations to the states of spin-up electrons within the clusters.
-Numerical evaluation of the single-particle energies for large random clusters shows that they are well approximated by averages over shape; if $\bar{\epsilon}_{s,i}$ is the average of the energies over $\lambda$ for a given $s$, then $\abs{\epsilon_{\mathbf{r},s,\lambda,i}-\bar{\epsilon}_{s,i}} \ll t$.
-Furthermore, the average energies for different $s$ all appear to be discrete samplings of the same continuous and gapless function, $\bar{\epsilon}_{s,i} \approx \bar{\epsilon}(i/(s+1))$.
+For large $s$ we can also make approximations to the states of spin-up electrons within the clusters.
+Numerical evaluation of the single-particle spectra for large random clusters in the square lattice shows that they are well approximated by averages over shape; if $\bar{\epsilon}_{s,i}$ is the average of the energies over $\lambda$ for a given $s$, then $\abs{\epsilon_{\mathbf{r},s,\lambda,i}-\bar{\epsilon}_{s,i}} \ll t$.
+Furthermore, the average energies for different $s$ all appear to be discrete samplings of the same continuous and gapless function $\bar{\epsilon}(x)$ with $x\in[0,1]$ indexing a continuum of states.
 (See \cref{sec:clusterspectra} for this numerical analysis.)
 Altogether we put